-Due to inconsistent access to the GRE during the Coronavirus Pandemic, the GRE requirement has been waived for the Fall 2021 Admissions cycle
+Due to the ongoing Covid-19 pandemic and uncertain access to testing resources, the GRE requirement has been waived for the Fall 2022 admissions cycle.

 Due to our applied program design and select cohort size, our admittance process is holistic and does not focus on a single attribute.
 We look for students who not only have strong academic records, appropriate preparation, and indicated potential for success, but also students who have research interests consistent with the strengths of our department.

 As such we consider a wide range of factors when admitting applicants to the program and in offering funding.
 These include GPA, course preparedness, GRE scores (waived for the Fall 2022 Admissions cycle), letters of recommendation, and the letter of intent, and a short video about why you are a good fit for the program.